 Artist’s statement: Rebecca Swindell

-I am a practising artist who lives and works in Bristol.
+I live and work in Bristol.
 I graduated from Winchester School of Art in 2002.
 I work in drawing, sculpture, installation and filmmaking.
 I have a studio at BV in Bedminster where I make my work.

 My work is concerned with documenting human behaviour and illuminating the perspectives of individuals.
 I am interested in how wider forces such as economics, politics, fashion and social norms shape and affect people’s personal lives.
 I am drawn to personal accounts, narratives and life stories and use these anecdotes to explore society and how it operates.
 I take what may be considered mundane objects or ordinary places as my source material because of what they can reveal about people, their past and the events that have shaped their lives.
-Many of my own life experiences also feed into my work.
 A large amount of my practice is based around drawing.
 I am continually drawing.

 In my wider practice I have exhibited both regionally and nationally.
-I was short listed for the Jerwood Drawing Prize in 2012 and 2017 so my work was shown at the Jerwood Space London, then toured to the MAC Birmingham, The Jerwood Space Hastings, and DAD in Bournemouth.
+I was short listed for the Jerwood Drawing Prize in both 2012 and 2017 so my work was shown at the Jerwood Space London, then toured with the show.
 I also have exhibited in 'Drawn' the Royal West Academy biannual, Bristol in 2013 , 2015 and 2017 selected by Anita Taylor.

 Past Funded Projects include 2014-15 The Pencil Line.
 This project was funded by Arts Council England in partnership with Virgin Trains.
 It gathered over 400 drawings from the general public traveling on trains via drawing packs left in train carriages, all of these drawings were then displayed in an online gallery www.ThePencilLine.com.
 The project also made 2 editions of ebooks and ran drawing workshops on-board trains for socially excluded adults from St Mungo's Broadway, Bristol Drug project and Space2.
 I made a large body of work in response using the train as a mobile studio, drawing continually as I travelled.
 During the project I travelled over 4763 miles traveling many times from Bristol to Preston and Carlisle.
 I made drawings on long papers each over 5 metres long titled 'OUT' and 'RETURN' which documented the journey’s landscapes and people in order from Coventry to Preston- OUT and Preston to Coventry- RETURN.
 I also drew on over 450 train tickets, which I displayed in many forms making large instillations of over 10 metres long.